 The materials explore how language features carry out particular language functions.
-An example of the features supporting the function can be used to extend the example above where students are asked to generate written examples for topic-related words using complete sentences.
-Another example of the features in action are when they are used to carry out the function when students are asked to respond to a writing prompt using supporting ideas to support their writing piece using time and event sequencing.
+An example of how the features supporting the function can be used to extend the example above where students are asked to rewrite a given story adding transition words for sequence of events.
+The features are used to carry out the function when students are asked to respond to a writing prompt using supporting ideas to support their writing piece using time and event sequencing.